common-workflow-language/common-workflow-language/README.md

 This code of conduct applies to all CWL Project spaces, including the Google Group, the Gitter chat room, the Google Hangouts chats, both online and off.
-Anyone who violates this code of conduct may be sanctioned or expelled from these spaces at the discretion of the FIXME.
+Anyone who violates this code of conduct may be sanctioned or expelled from these spaces at the discretion of the leadership team.

 For more details, see our [Code of Conduct](https://github.com/common-workflow-language/common-workflow-language/blob/master/CODE_OF_CONDUCT.md)